What are the main benefits of early exercising stock options?

 Early exercising stock options can be smart, but it’s not always simple.
 You might save on taxes, make more money if the company does well, and feel more connected to your company’s success.
 Plus, you can lock in a lower stock price and avoid some tricky tax situations.

 However, it can get complicated fast.
-That’s where Eqvista’s Tax Advisory and Equity Consultation Services become helpful and maximize the benefits of early exercising stock options.
+That’s where Eqvista’s Tax and Equity Consultation Services become helpful and maximize the benefits of early exercising stock options.
 Our team of accredited advisors can help you develop a personalized strategy for early exercise, considering your financial situation and goals.

 We can guide you through complex processes like 83(b) elections and help you understand the tax implications of your decisions.
 Contact Eqvista today for a consultation and start making informed decisions about your stock options.